Jud4spriest/Embedded-Systems/README.md

 # Embedded-Systems

-Embedded Arduino programs to read and write of RFID systems, test treads on arduino.
+Embedded programs from small  Arduino projects to read and write of RFID-based systems and test treads.